-17.01 Rights of Consumer17.02 Duties of Consumer17.03 Responsibilities of Consumer
+17.01 Rights of Consumer17.02 Duties of Consumer17.03 Responsibilities of Consumer a Maximum nrofit а. iviaxiiiiuiii DIOIL

 Consumer Right is interpreted as "the right to have information about the quality, potency, quantity, purity, price, and standard of goods or services".